kkosiba/blog-django/README.md

 2. `Django` 2.1.3

 This project also uses a few external packages (see `requirements.txt` file for details).
-For instance, processing images is done via [Pillow](https://github.com/python-pillow/Pillow) and tags via [django-taggit](https://github.com/alex/django-taggit).
+For instance, tags support is provided by [django-taggit](https://github.com/alex/django-taggit).

 Usage